MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/use-query-parameters.md

 |Functions|&#8226; Starts with `startsWith`<br> &#8226; Ends with `endsWith` <br> &#8226; Contains `contains`|

 >[!Note]
->Support for these operators varies by module and some properties support `-Filter` only in [advanced query capabilities](/graph/aad-advanced-queries?tabs=powershell).
+>Support for these operators varies by module and some properties support `-Filter` only in [advanced queries](/graph/aad-advanced-queries?tabs=powershell).

 ## OrderBy parameter